Est. March 31, 2000 37,565 Previous Hits March 31, 2003

 The basketball team came in third in the state this year.
 Baseball is ranked fifth right now.
 Football was area champs, but could not advance due to suspension.
 Soccer team is second in the area at the moment, and 9th in the state.
 I'm not sure if the magnet program had started when you were there, but it is still thriving.
 The choir is nationally acclaimed, and performances are demanded by multiple busninesses and organizations.
 The scholar's team is ranked first in the city and third in the state.

 Overall, Lee has had a successful year.
-May God bless you and all the alumni.
+May God bless you and all the alumni. ______________________________________________

 Subject: Flying

-Class of '65
+Woody Beck Class of '65

 Tommy, I enjoyed your flying stories.
 Maybe one of these days, we can go for a spin in my C170.
-Take care and keep the dirty side down.
+Take care and keep the dirty side down. ________________________________________

 Subject: Praise

-Class of '64
+Rainer Klauss Class of '64

 What a fine issue this past week!
 Tommy, it was great to finally see the Tri-Pacer and read more about your flying days, military and recreational.
 Annette, you can borrow anything you want from my articles--just keep on sending us stuff.
 I was interested, of course, in your VonBraun connection.
 Just last year I found out that one of my neighbors grew up in Huntsville and used to caddy for VB at the Huntsville Country club.
 Joy, thanks for a very gripping fear-of-flying feature.
 Collins, your "Crazy Classmate Capers" was a wonderfully structured piece, with its thoughtful and sober beginning and its wild finish.
-The two viewpoints: the
+The two viewpoints: the mature man looking back, taking stock, and then the crazy teenage drama.
+It was perfect.
+It cracked me up.
+Fantastic writing and evocation.
+Who the hell thought of that "game"? ______________________________________

 Man Down